 ● Excessively precise numbers

-Using bright colors only to highlight certain important areas of the report can instantly grab the audience’s attention, but overdoing it will lead to distraction.
+Using bright colors to highlight important areas of the report to instantly grab the audience’s attention.

 Maintaining reasonable spacing and clutter-free visualizations with few highlighted parts is an ideal visualization.